penx/copy-dependencies/README.md

 # copy-dependencies

-Copy the dependencies, peerDependencies and devDependencies from one node package to another.
+Command line utility to copy the dependencies from one node package to another.

-(updates the target package.json file, does not copy any files across)
+Updates the package.json file in the target folder to include the values of dependencies, peerDependencies and devDependencies from the package.json in the source folder.
+Does not copy any files across.

 ## Usage